Pete Sutherland: Personal life

-Sutherland met his spouse, Karen (née Billings), while playing hammered dulcimer at UVM's student center in the 1970s.
+Sutherland met his spouse, Karen (née Billings), while playing hammered dulcimer at UVM's student center in 1972.
 They had a son, Calem, c.
 1990, and divorced c.
 2016.

 Sutherland lived in a converted former general store in Monkton, Vermont.
 He maintained a large garden and foraged for food.
 He took an interest in his son's hobbies, including at various points baseball, American history and filmmaking.

 Later life, death, and legacy

 A few years before his death, Sutherland sold his Monkton house and began living with friends in Chittenden County and central Vermont.
-He fought prostate cancer for more than a decade.
+He dealt with prostate cancer for more than a decade.
 He moved into a hospice in Montpelier c.
 October 2022, but remained mentally acute, and received visits from many musicians who played at his bedside.
 He ended his life on November 30, 2022, using Vermont's medical aid in dying law.

 Sutherland received many tributes after his death praising his contributions, mentoring, and humbleness.
 The Barre Montpelier Times Argus described him as "arguably the dean of Vermont traditional music" in its obituary.